Exscientia/physicsml/docs/source/pages/tutorials/ani1x_energy_forces_training.md

 ## Loading the ANI1x dataset

 First, let's load the ``ani1x`` dataset.
-We will load a truncated version of the dataset (since it's too large to load in the docs).
+We will load a truncated version of the dataset (as it's too large to load in the docs).
 For more information on the loading and using dataset, see the ``molflux`` [documentation](https://exscientia.github.io/molflux/pages/datasets/basic_usage.html).

 ```{code-cell} ipython3